SOC 2 Audit Firms

 Who performs them:

-• Specialized cybersecurity firms: Some, like Schellman, A-LIGN, and BARR Advisory, focus almost entirely on SOC 2, ISO 27001, and related frameworks.
+• Specialized cybersecurity and compliance firms: Some firms, including Schellman, A-LIGN, and BARR Advisory, focus heavily on SOC examinations, ISO 27001, and related assurance frameworks.

 Final Thoughts